adventure-thailand.com banner

 Gem Store Tours

-Taxi or tuk-tuk drivers offer extremely cheap tours but include stops at jewelry shops where tourists are pressured to buy expensive items.
+Taxi or tuk-tuk drivers offer extremely cheap tours but include stops at jewellery shops where tourists are pressured to buy expensive items.

 Jet Ski Damage Scams